top of page

 A work in progress.

-Lynne's new full-length poetry collection (published by Resource Publications, an imprint of Wipf and Stock Publishers) is available from online book retailers for $11!
+an imprint of Wipf and Stock Publishers) is available from online book retailers for $11!

 The two photos below are from the Nature Conservancy Contest: